-The trial applications shall be tined as per the tining requirements as stated in the Contractor's Tining Plan for the final application.
-The trial application shall replicate field conditions and be constructed using the same equipment as the production work.
+The trial application shall replicate field conditions and be constructed using the same installer and equipment as the production work.
 The location of the trial application shall be as approved by the Engineer.
 Trial applications shall be properly disposed of off-site by the Contractor.